ipilcher/rhsummit/guide.md

 * A highly available OpenStack control plane
 * Isolated networks (VLANs) for
-  * foo
+  * internal control plane - APIs, messaging, database, etc.
-  * bar
+  * storage and storage management
-  * baz
+  * external API/tenant access (floating IPs)
 * Bonded network interfaces
 * Red Hat Ceph Storage

-This environment runs as a set of virtual machines in the Ravello cloud, which allows to simulate much of the network infrastructure (NICs, switches, VLANs) found in real datacenters.
+This environment runs as a set of virtual machines in the Ravello cloud, which allows us to simulate much of the network infrastructure (NICs, switches, VLANs) found in real datacenters.
 It also supportes nested virtualization, which allows our compute node VM(s) to run KVM guests themselves.